Zeph53/debian-cpu-speed/README.md

 ##
 Update Queue:

-WIP - There needs to be a MINIMUM speed prompt, so the min/max can be matched for true performance or powersavings.
+WIP - There needs to be a MINIMUM speed prompt, so the min/max can be matched for true governing.

 WIP - There needs to be a numbered alias for selection of govenor modes to speed up the process of typing.
 ##